 Once an obscure niche of medical research, gut bacteria are now firmly in the spotlight.

 Now, a further study has examined the potential role that our gut bacteria might play in drug metabolism.
 After all, when we take drugs orally, many are destined to end up in our gut.

 Because the microbiome differs from individual to individual, it begs the question of how these variations might impact the way we metabolize these drugs and how they enter the body.

 It is well known that drugs do not affect everyone in the same way.
 In some individuals, a drug might work well; for others, it might require longer to take effect or not work at all; in some people, a particular drug might produce dangerous side effects.

 There are many reasons why people respond differently to the same drug, including age, sex, genetics, and diet.
 So, could the bacteria in our gut also be playing a role?

 According to the latest team of researchers to look into this question, our microbiome contains 150 times more genes than our own genome.
 These microscopic tenants produce a wide array of enzymes, some of which can alter drugs, either activating them or rendering them ineffective.

 The researchers set out to uncover more detail about the microbiome’s influence on drugs.
-Led by Andrew Goodman from Yale University School of Medicine in New Haven, CT, they recently published their findings in the journal Nature.
+Led by Andrew Goodman from Yale University School of Medicine in New Haven, CT, they recently published their findings in the journal

 The group explains that earlier studies have shown how microbes can influence the way that specific drugs work.
-For instance, sulfasalazine, a drug used to treat ulcerative colitis, relies on gut bacteria to activate it.
+For instance, sulfasalazine, a drug used to treat ulcerative colitis,

-Conversely, Eggerthella lenta, a bacterium found in the colon, can inactivate the cardiac drug, digoxin.
+Conversely, Eggerthella lenta, a bacterium found in the colon, can

 However, although scientists have described the microbiome’s impact on specific drugs, Goodman and his colleagues explain that “the molecular mechanisms remain largely unknown.”